-How often do we find ourselves focusing our attention on strong-links i.e. the superstars whose workloads increase and who cost a fortune to retain because we don’t focus on the weak links around them?
+How often do we find ourselves focusing our attention on strong links, i.e. the superstars whose workloads increase and who cost a fortune to retain, instead of on the weak links around them?

 To remedy this, managers need to successfully apply a weak-link approach to managing their teams.
 Here’s how:

-Use data, performance metrics, quantitative and qualitative data to identify above and below benchmark performance, then identify the core reason/s for the lower levels of performance.
+Use data, performance metrics, quantitative and qualitative data to identify performance above and below the benchmark, then identify the core reason/s for the lower levels of performance.

 2. Decide on a strategy to either improve weak-link performance or get them out of your team

-This sounds harsh – but it’s a reality.
+This sounds harsh – but it’s necessary.
 If someone is not performing, they deserve to know it and to be supported in order to improve.
-And if they can’t meet the required performance standards then they need to find a place where they can succeed.
+And if they can’t meet the required performance standards, then they need to find a place where they can succeed.

 3. Focus on the performance of the “system”